asafh/jtoml/README.md

 ## Getting values
 Parsing a TOML file returns a Toml instance, which is the root keygroup.
-KeyGroups have methods to return local values (directly in this keygroup) or a relative value (e.g. getting "y.z." from keygroup "x" will return the value for "x.y.z").
+TomlTables have methods to return local values (directly in this TomlTable) or a relative value (e.g. getting "y.z." from TomlTable "x" will return the value for "x.y.z").

 ```java
 toml.getValue("foo"); // Object